Improved Vision for Hockey Players

-Some of the key eye traits that hockey players need are good tracking, depth perception, peripheral awareness, hand-eye coordination, dynamic acuity and visual reaction time.
-These skills can be improved with vision training and proper eye nutrition.
+Some of the key vision traits that hockey players need are good tracking, depth perception, peripheral awareness, hand-eye coordination, dynamic acuity and visual reaction time.
+Players can improve these skills with vision training and proper eye nutrition.
+Keep reading to learn more about each of these skills and what you (or your child) can do to improve them.

-Tracking is important because it allows the player to be able to keep the puck in their vision regardless of where the puck is on the ice.
+Tracking is important because it allows the player to be able to keep the puck in their vision, regardless of where the puck is on the ice.
 Without knowing where the puck is in play, the player can not be an effective team member.
 They can also risk injury if the puck is headed their way and they aren’t aware of it.
-One method to improve tracking is to hold your arm out in front of you and, while keeping your head still, follow your finger as you move it back and forth across a 12 to 18 inch area.
+One method to improve tracking is to perform the following exercise: hold your arm out in front of you and, while keeping your head still, follow your finger as you move it back and forth across a 12 to 18 inch area.
+Tracking exercises are especially helpful for NHL goalies.

 Peripheral awareness in hockey is the ability of the player to be aware of the overall action going on while maintaining a more narrow focus.
 This means a hockey player may be focused on the puck he is moving up the ice, but he is still aware of the players — both offensive and defensive — moving around him.
-One vision training exercise you can try to improve your peripheral awareness is to play catch with a partner while focusing your vision on something else.
+One vision training exercise you can try to improve your peripheral awareness is to play catch with a partner while focusing your vision on something else, such as a tree or building off to the side of your playing field.

 Dynamic acuity is the ability of the player to track a moving object while in motion.
 For a hockey player this can mean being able to watch the puck and other players while moving across the ice themselves.
 Hockey is a fast moving game with players and the puck constantly on the move; if a player does not have good dynamic acuity they will not be able to keep up with the game play.

-You can increase dynamic acuity (if you have access to an old record player) is by placing letters on the turntable of a record player.
-They could be letters you cut out of the newspaper headline or a magazine.
+You can increase dynamic acuity (if you have access to an old record player) by placing letters on the turntable of a record player.
+You could cut letters out of a newspaper headline or a magazine.
 Try to identify the letters as they spin around as the record plays.
-This can be made more difficult by increasing the speed at which the turntable is spinning.
+You can increase the difficulty by increasing the speed at which the turntable is spinning.

 Visual Reaction Time